akshatalurkar/Shuffle-Sense/README.md

-# shuffle-sense
+# Shuffle Sense

 ## About the Project

-shuffle-sense is a product management interview trainer for the browser.
+Shuffle Sense is a product management interview trainer for the browser.
 It deals you random PM prompts across five practice bins, optionally reveals a structured hint framework, and times your response with a configurable countdown.
 Deal a card, talk through it under the clock, and reps add up fast.

 The five bins are: